IhorKalaur/Users/Readme.md

 - **Programming Language and Frameworks**: The project is written in Java and utilizes the Spring Boot framework.
 This technology stack is chosen to ensure high performance and scalability of the web application.

 - **Database Management**: MySQL is used as the database with the capability of extending to other SQL databases.
-Our database stores a vast amount of information about books and orders.
+Our database stores information about users.

-- **Libraries and Technologies**: The project utilizes libraries such as MapStruct and Lombok, along with the Liquibase technology for convenient and rapid data development and management.
+- **Libraries and Technologies**: The project uses libraries such as MapStruct and Lombok, along with Liquibase technology for convenient and rapid database schema management.

 ## Usage

 To get started with the "User Management Web Application" you need to follow a few simple steps.

-1. **Clone the project**: Clone the repository and navigate to the project folder: `git clone https://github.com/IhorKalaur/Demo.git` and `cd bookstore`.
+1. **Clone the project**: Clone the repository and navigate to the project folder: `git clone https://github.com/IhorKalaur/Users.git` and `cd users`.
 2. **Configure the database**: Set the necessary configuration for connecting to your database in the application.properties file.
 You must set your own "datasource.url", "datasource.username" and "datasource.password"
 3. **Install Maven**: Run the command for building and configuring the project: `mvn clean install`.
 4. **Run the project**: Start the application using Maven: `mvn spring-boot:run`.
 5. **URL**: After these steps, the API will be accessible at [URL](http://localhost:8080/api).
-8. **Swagger**: You can check the API documentation using Swagger.
-It provides a simple and intuitive interface for verifying API functions: [Swagger](http://localhost:8080/api/swagger-ui/index.html).
+8. **Swagger**: You can check the API documentation using Swagger, which provides a simple and intuitive interface to verify API functions at [Swagger UI](http://localhost:8080/api/swagger-ui/index.html).

 ## Community Contribution